-The Multicultural Student Life Center (MSC) provides a gathering place for multicultural students from the U.S. and abroad.
+The Office for Community and Connections (OCC) provides a gathering place for multicultural students from the U.S. and abroad.
 The knowledgeable staff can answer general questions about campus life.
-A list of multicultural student groups housed at MSC can be found online (umaine.edu/multicultural).
+A list of multicultural student groups housed at OCC can be found online at umaine.edu/studentlife/office-for-community-and-connections